 - Badges (stickers) for each action achieved

-- Opportunity to purchase yard sign
+- Opportunity to purchase a yard sign or plaque to display the badges you've earned

 Joining the Bird-Friendly Spaces Program provides environmental benefits like an increase in green space connecting habitat areas and creating a better future for wildlife.
 You will also gain personal benefits including mental and physical wellbeing and inclusion in a supportive community of other wildlife lovers.
 You can inspire the next generation to get involved in bird-friendly actions!